 In that moment, I became my own advocate.

 Learning how to manage and embrace my ADHD has been a journey.
-Understanding how to create systems for myself was a huge step.
-But the next part was figuring out how speak up and reach out when those systems aren’t enough.
+Creating systems for myself was a huge step.
+But the next part was figuring out how to speak up and reach out when those systems aren’t enough.

 So a few weeks ago, when I looked at my computer screen and saw that the deadline I’d thought I had five days to prepare for was actually only hours away, I took that same calming breath again.
 Then I picked up the phone to call my editor.

 “No problem,” he said.
 “I’d actually like to talk with you about a reminder system for all the writers, so I’m glad you reached out.”

 Learn how to ask your boss for help.